From Sonic Retro

-Introduced in Sonic Adventure 2, Chao have Hero, Dark, and Neutral Alignments that can be determined early on in life by what characters interact with them, and how they are interacted with.
-If a baby chao is treated will by hero characters (Sonic, Knuckles, Tails), They will drift toward hero alignment, and start developing early features of a hero chao such as lighter skin tone and ball color.
-If they are abused or treated negatively by a hero character, they will drift alignment toward becomming a Dark Chao.
+Introduced in Sonic Adventure 2, Chao may now have Hero, Dark, and Neutral Alignments that can be determined early on in life by what characters interact with them, and how the Chao are interacted with.
+If a baby chao is treated well by a Hero character (such as Sonic, Knuckles, or Tails), they will drift toward hero alignment, and start developing early features of a hero chao such as lighter skin tone and ball color.
+If they are abused or treated negatively by a hero character, their alignment will drift toward becoming a Dark Chao.
 The inverse of this is true for dark characters.
 It is more favorable to change the alignment of a Chao by treating it well, since, as stated above, abuse will shorten its life-span.

-In Sonic Adventure DX and other updates of the game, alignment is still present, but only determined by purchased Hero and Dark fruit.
+In Sonic Adventure DX and other updates of Sonic Adventure, alignment is still present, but only determined by purchased Hero and Dark fruit.

-After evolution, chao alignment is set, but their opinions of individual characters can change.
-If a chao is somewhat fond of a character, it may stop and wave if it sees them.
-If a chao is very fond of a character, it will chase them around the garden and beg to be picked up, and then cheer happily as it is carried around.
+After evolution, chao alignment is set, but the Chao's opinions of individual characters may change.
+If a Chao is somewhat fond of a character, it may stop and wave if it sees them.
+If a chao is very fond of a character, it will chase them around the garden and beg to be picked up, and then cheer happily when it is carried around.
 If a chao has a negative opinion of a character, it will hiss and mock them.
 It will also grumble and struggle if picked up.

-Chao normally wander aimlessly, their movement path usually consists of finding a point in the garden and going there, and after a certain amount of time, finding another point or sitting down.
-This can lead to chao that constantly walk into the water no matter how many times you pick them up and take them out of it.
-When a chao is hungry, it may get the idea to walk toward the nearest food item.
+Chao normally wander aimlessly.
+Their movement path usually consists of finding a point in the garden and going there, and after a certain amount of time, finding another point or sitting down.
+This can lead to Chao that constantly walk into the water regardless of being moved.
+When a Chao is hungry, it may get the idea to walk toward the nearest food item.
 This can also make the chao curious, and it may run into a hat and decide to put it on, or run into a growing tree and water it while in its hungry state.
 Chao also sleep for about 5-10 minutes at a time, and waking one up will elicit negative reactions.

 Chao behavior can vary based on multiple factors.
-These include how the chao is treated, what its highest stats are, what it has learned in chao kindergarten (SA2), what races it has won, and what traits it has picked up from animals.
-The stat part is as simple as speed affecting how fast the chao runs around the garden, flight enables them to fly, etc. Items won from races can give the chao more items to use, such as shovels or watering cans to plant seeds, crayons to draw pictures.
+These include how the chao is treated, what its highest stats are, what it has learned in chao kindergarten (only in Sonic Adventure 2), what races it has won, and what traits it has obtained from animals.
+The stats are intuitive: speed affects how fast the chao runs around the garden, flight allows them to fly, etc. Items won from races can give the Chao more items to use, such as shovels and watering cans to plant seeds, and crayons to draw pictures.
 Chao kindergarten can teach chao to play instruments or sing.
-Animal traits give some chao animalistic actions, face washing or backstroking while swimming.
+Animal traits give some Chao animalistic actions, such as face washing or backstroking while swimming.
 If a chao is treated poorly very often, it will sit and cry sporadically.

 Chao mainly eat fruit.
-Food should never be of short supply in a garden, as there are several trees that grow fruit very fast.
-When given to a chao, the way they eat it will depend on how hungry they are.
-If very hungry, it will vigorously hack away at the fruit given to it with its face, if only minorly hungry, it will nibble slowly.
-If not hungry, or it dislikes the fruit, it will throw it away.
+Food should never be of short supply in a garden, as there are several trees that grow fruit very quickly.
+When given to a Chao, the way they eat it will depend on how hungry they are.
+If they are very hungry, it will vigorously hack away at the fruit given to it with its face, if only minorly hungry, it will nibble slowly.
+If not hungry, or if it dislikes the fruit, it will throw it away.
 Fruit shrink as they are eaten, and disappear when eaten fully.
 All fruit raise the stamina stat.

-Chao can have favorite fruits, which can be purchased, or grown from seeds of that type.
-When given their favorite fruit, the chao becomes more fond of that character, if given a fruit it doesn't like, it will throw it away.
-Fruit and nuts have had other effects that vary game to game.
-In the Dreamcast versions of Sonic Adventure 1 and 2, the VMU could be used to obtain other seeds and fruit, such as a life seed, which would extend the life of a chao.
-In the tiny chao garden, fruit can raise and lower stats, and will fill up chao at different rates.
-These fruit can also be ported into SA2B and SADX, where they have textured models and give the same effects.
+Chao can have favorite fruits, which can be purchased or grown from seeds of that type.
+When given their favorite fruit, the chao becomes more fond of that character.
+If given a fruit it dislikes, it will throw it away.
+Fruit and nuts have other effects that vary from game to game.
+In the Dreamcast versions of Sonic Adventure 1 and 2, the VMU could be used to obtain other seeds and fruit, such as a life seed, which will extend the life of a chao.
+In the Tiny Chao Garden, fruit can raise and lower stats and will fill up Chao at different rates.
+These fruit can also be moved into Sonic Adventure DX and Sonic Adventure 2 Battle, where they have textured models and give the same effects.
 Other fruit can be purchased that have specific effects.
-Chao Fruit will raise all of a chao's stats.
-Hero and Dark fruit will change a chao's alignment.
-The rarer mushroom will raise stamina twice as fast and it's said to improve the invisible "luck" and "intelligence" stats.
+Chao Fruit will raise all of the Chao's stats.
+Hero and Dark fruit will change a Chao's alignment.
+The rarer mushroom will raise stamina twice as fast.
+It's also said to improve the invisible "luck" and "intelligence" stats.

-Each chao can have one of a few types of personalities.
-You can see what these are in SA2 by visiting the chao doctor.
+Chao can have different personalities.
+You can see what these are in SA2 by visiting the Chao doctor.
 A few examples of these are Naive, Crybaby, or Short-Tempered.
-Chao personalities will have a slight, self-explanatory effect on how they behave, and they are known to shift occasionally.
-For instance, Carefree my turn into No Personality, and No Personality my shift to any other personality.
+Chao personalities will have a slight, self-explanatory effect on how they will affect the Chao, and they are known to shift occasionally.
+For instance, Carefree may turn into No Personality, and No Personality may shift into any other personality.

-Chao Breeding is when a Chao goes into Mating Season, finds a partner to mate with, and results in a Chao Egg being layed.
-A Chao can go into Mating Season in one of two ways.
-The first is the natural Mating Season when it reaches 2 chao-years old, or about 4 hours after it evolves.
+Chao Breeding is when a Chao goes into Mating Season, finds a partner to mate with, and lays a Chao Egg.
+A Chao can go into Mating Season via one of two methods.
+The first is the natural Mating Season when it reaches 2 chao-years old, which is about 4 hours after it evolves.
 The second way is to feed it a heart fruit purchased from the store.
 While in mating season, the chao will sit and show a heart over its head, surrounded by a ring of flowers.
 Not every Chao will mate with each other.
 Unevolved chao will not mate, nor will immortal chao such as chaos chao or special event chao.
 If both chao are not in mating season, there is a chance the one that is not will simply walk away.

 Chao have five stats, the first four of which determine abilities in chao races.
 These stats go up whenever a Chao is given an animal or a stat altering item.
 When all 10 boxes are full, the stat will 'level up'.
 The maximum level for any stat is 99.
 They are:

-The stat names are pretty self-explanatory as to what they represent.
-They indicate their strength during those parts of the race.
+The stat names are self-explanatory.
+They indicate the Chao's strength during those parts of the race.
 The fifth stat, Stamina, indicates how far they can go during the race without pausing or even falling asleep.
 Stamina is affected by fruit (1 bite fills 1 box; hardest to raise), while the other stats are affected by small animals, and Chaos Drives in Sonic Adventure 2.

 Animal features and actions